qir-alliance/.github/workstreams/Adaptive_Profile_Workstream.md

 The following topics should be fleshed out as part of this workstream, and the decisions should be captured in an appropriate part of the specification:

-- command line parameters ...
-- definition and use of local variables (storing or processing classical values) ...
-- restrictions for control flow statements ...
-- requirement of detecting over-/underflow ...
-- Computations involving floating point data types: <br/>
-  ... (constants are ok, but cannot be assigned to local variable)
-- structuring code into multiple functions
+- This workstream will discussed and defined if an entry point may be parameterized within the Adaptive Profile, and if so, what the restrictions are for such parameters.
+- An open question is whether the Adaptive Profile should allow for/require support for computations including floating point values.
+- The precise rules for defining and using local variables will be clarified as part of the workstream.
+This specifically includes how to represent value updates in the source code.
+- How to ensure that the program terminates and whether it is possible/reasonable for a validation tool to detect potential infinite loops needs to be discussed.
+The workstream will also clarify whether an entry point function that complies with the Adaptive Profile may be calling other subroutines define as llvm functions, as long as the call graph does not contain any loops.
-- Since we ask for validation, we might investigate what properties can be checked by existing static analysis tools, so to make "reasonable" more precise.
+- Since we ask for validation, the workstream may also investigate what properties can be checked by existing static analysis tools, so to make "reasonable" more precise, particularly when it comes to detecting over-/underflow.